In this drug factsheet:

 - signs of a serious allergic reaction (e.g., abdominal cramps, difficulty breathing, nausea and vomiting, or swelling of the face and throat)

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Medical conditions: If you have kidney disease, liver disease or a neuromuscular disease (such as myasthenia gravis, Lambert-Eaton syndrome, or Duchenne muscular dystrophy), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Neuromuscular Disease: If you have a neuromuscular disease such as myasthenia gravis, Lambert-Eaton syndrome, or Duchenne's muscular dystrophy, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking verapamil, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 Seniors: Seniors may have a higher risk of side effects with this medication.
 Your doctor may recommend lower doses to reduce this risk.

 What other drugs could interact with this medication?